Kimchuls/hnswlib/README.md

 ## 5. Conclusion

-In this work, we introduced HNSW-Merger, an out-of-place, two-stage algorithm for merging HNSW indexes that combines a lightweight forward search with a lazy backward direct connect mechanism, achieving significant speedup over prior approaches while maintaining comparable or higher index quality.
+In this work, we introduce HNSW-Merger, an out-of-place, two-stage algorithm for merging HNSW indexes that combines a lightweight forward search with a lazy backward direct connect mechanism, achieving significant speedup over prior approaches while maintaining comparable or higher index quality.

 In the future, we plan to extend our approach to support the merging of other graph-based vector indexes, such as NSG.
 We also plan to explore merging IVF-based vector indexes (e.g., IVF-PQ and ScaNN) by leveraging the core design principle of HNSW-Merger, which is to reuse existing index information as much as possible.